 1. Type D power park modules are subject to the compliance tests for type B and C power park modules in accordance with the conditions set out in Articles 47 and 48.

 2. Instead of the relevant test, the power-generating facility owner may use equipment certificates issued by an authorised certifier to demonstrate compliance with the relevant requirement.
 In that case, the equipment certificates shall be provided to the relevant system operator.

+3. For EVs in pools, the pooling mechanisms shall be proofed, so that the overall pooling behaviour can be used for compliance simulations.

+The pooling mechanisms shall be certified on EC-level to be used in all member states and shall be accepted by the relevant network operator.
 CHAPTER 4

 Compliance testing for offshore power park modules